RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: C

-### Question # 22 - Lori wants to ensure that the included software components provided by her vendor are secure.
+### [important] Question # 22 - Lori wants to ensure that the included software components provided by her vendor are secure.
 What type of process should she use to conduct an assessment of those packages?
 A.	A web application vulnerability scan.
-B.	A software composition analysis.
+B.	**A software composition analysis**.
 C.	A vulnerability scan.
 D.	A version number validation process.

 Answer: B

+Lori’s best option is to conduct a software composition analysis (SCA) process using an SCA tool that can identify open source libraries and other components.
+Vulnerability scans won’t identify all of the components associated with software, and a version number validation process was made up for this question.

-### Question # 23 - 	Christine has documented a software testing user story that states: “As an attacker, I will upload malicious software as part of my form submission which will exploit the parsing  software that reads user submissions.”
+### [important] Question # 23 - 	Christine has [documented a software testing user story] that states: “As an attacker, I will upload malicious software as part of my form submission which will exploit the parsing  software that reads user submissions.”
 What type of testing is Christine preparing for?
-A.	Abuse case testing.
+A.	**Abuse case testing**.
 B.	Static testing.
 C.	QA testing.
 D.	SCA testing.

 Answer: A

-### Question # 24 - 	OWASP’S Application Security Verification Standard (ASVS) has three primary usage models.
-Which of the following is not an intended usage model based on its design objectives?
+### [important] Question # 24 - 	OWASP’S [Application Security Verification Standard] (ASVS) has [three] primary usage models.
+Which of the following is [not] an intended usage model based on its design objectives?
 A.	To be used as a metric.
-B.	To be used for auditing.
+B.	**To be used for auditing**.
 C.	To be used as guidance.
 D.	To be used during procurement.

 Answer: B

-### Question # 25 - 	Ian wants to use a cloud- specific list of application issues.
+### [important] Question # 25 - 	Ian wants to use a cloud- specific list of application issues.
 Which of the following options should he choose?
-A.	The OWASP Top 10.
+A.	**The OWASP Top 10**.
 B.	The NIST Dirty Dozen.
 C.	The SANS Top 25.
 D.	The MITRE ATT&CK- RS.

 Answer: A

-### Question # 26 - 	Nick wants to use a common format for his team’s software versioning.
+### [important] Question # 26 - 	Nick wants to use a common format for his team’s software versioning.
 What versioning format should he use if he wants to use a common industry practice?
 A.	Codename.version.
 B.	Major.build.minor.patch.
 C.	RFC number.version.patch.
-D.	Major.minor.patch.
+D.	**Major.minor.patch**.

 Answer: D